A quick reference guide for generating SSH keys, configuring an ssh-agent

 ssh-agent

-can be configured in addition to ssh configuration to avoid manually providing passphrases over and over again.
+An ssh-agent can be configured (in addition to the SSH configuration above) to avoid manually providing passphrases over and over again.
 As per the ssh-agent documentation:

 ssh-agent is a program to hold private keys used for public key authentication.
 Through use of environment variables the agent can be located and automatically used for authentication when logging in to other machines using ssh